digitalmpasto/code_journal/_posts/2019-12-2-intro-to-js-scope-2.md

 y
 99
 ```
 we can see that y is still 99.
-We can see that var y = 100, as declared within the function doMoreMath(), created a new variable simply by placing *var* before y = 100.
+We can see that var y = 100, as declared within the function doMoreMath(), created a new variable simply by placing *var* before y = 100 (var y = 100).
 This variable exists only in the scope of doMoreMath().